xabbu42/Master/arbeit.md

 \Begin{definition}[normal]
-A realization function is *normal* if all symbols for negative families and non-principal positive families are mapped to distinct proof variables.
+A realization function is *normal* if all symbols for negative families and non-principal positive families are mapped to distinct variables.
 A LP-realization is *normal* if the corresponding realization function is normal and the $CS$ is injective. ^[TODO probably should not misuse normal here for non-principal positive families]
 \End{definition}